CogStack/CogStack-Pipeline/docs/examples/index.md

 Assuming that everything is working fine, we should be able to connect to the running microservices as shown in [Example 2](#example-2).
 When accessing webservices and when asked for **credentials** the username is *test* with password *test*.

 This example uses the standard stack of microservices (see: [CogStack ecosystem](#cogstack-ecosystem)), but extended with Nginx reverse proxy service and internal network.
-For a better control and isolation of the services, in Docker Compose file (`examples/example6/docker/docker-compose.yml`) we defined 2 networks: `esnet` and `public`.
+For a better control and isolation of the services, in Docker Compose file (`examples/example6/docker/docker-compose.override.yml`) we defined 2 networks: `esnet` and `public`.
 The `esnet` network will be used as a internal, private network for the data processing pipeline and services -- the access should be highly restricted.
 The `public` network will be used as a bridge to connect the services to the outside host.
 When deployed, Nginx will be running as an additional microservice in the CogStack ecosystem using both `esnet` and `public` networks.
-It will control the communication between selected running microservices (`elasticsearch` and `kibana`) and the outside world.
-The only one difference here is the `pgsamples` database service, which for debugging purposes is using both networks and have ports directly exposed and bound to `localhost:5555`.
+It will control the communication between selected running microservices (`elasticsearch-1` and `kibana`) and the outside world.
+The only one difference here is the `samples-db` database service, which for debugging purposes is using both networks and have ports directly exposed and bound to `localhost:5555`.

 The picture below illustrates such deployment scenario.